 It’s winter in Europe and ski season!
 Here is our list of 5 destinations equipped for expert or amateur or beginner skiers with a disability.
 Come with us across France, Switzerland and Northern Italy.

-Sestriere is part of a larger skiing complex called the Via Lattea (“Milky Way”) and there is a wide choice of adapted sports both in summer and in winter.
+Sestriere is part of a larger skiing complex called the Via Lattea (“Milky Way”) and there is a wide choice of adaptive sports both in summer and in winter.
 In winter the Ski School Freewhite organises ski and snowboard courses for people with all kinds of disabilities.

 In summer, the Freewhite school organizes stays at the Hotel Lago Losetta, a fully wheelchair accessible structure and offers various sports like archery, handbike, trike, tandem, downhill bike (on a 4 wheel bike) , swimming pool and table tennis.